15-281, Fall 2024

 • D: 60-70%

 Precise grade cutoffs will not be discussed at any point during or after the semester.
-For students very close to grade boundaries, instructors may, at their discretion, consider participation in lecture and recitation, exam performance, and overall grade trends when assigning the final grade.

 Late Policy

-Programming assignments, written homework, and online homework.
-Each homework will come with an associated deadline:
+Programming assignments, written homework, and online homework:

 Aside from this, there will be no extensions on assignments in general.
 If you think you really really need an extension on a particular assignment, contact the instructor as soon as possible and before the deadline.
 Please be aware that extensions are entirely discretionary and will be granted only in exceptional circumstances outside of your control (e.g., due to severe illness or major personal/family emergencies, but not for competitions, club-related events or interviews).
-The instructors will require confirmation from University Health Services or your academic advisor, as appropriate.
+The instructors will require confirmation from your academic advisor, as appropriate.

-Nearly all situations that make you run late on an assignment homework can be avoided with proper planning — often just starting early.
+Nearly all situations that make you run late on an assignment homework can be avoided with proper planning, often just starting early.
 Here are some examples:

 • It's a minute before the deadline and the network is down: you always have multiple submissions -- it's not a good idea to wait for the deadline for your first submission.